 Pence touts tax cuts, attacks Manchin in West Virginia appearance

-"When it came to cutting your taxes, Joe voted no," Pence told employees at a White Sulphur Springs manufacturing company, adding that Manchin "has voted no time and again on the policies that West Virginia needs."
+"When it came to cutting your taxes, Joe voted no," Pence told employees at a White Sulphur Springs truck dealership, adding that Manchin "has voted no time and again on the policies that West Virginia needs."

 Pence attacked Manchin for voting against repealing and replacing ObamaCare, defunding Planned Parenthood and promising to vote against an immigration package that includes funding for President Trump's promised wall along the U.S.-Mexico border.
 Manchin has bucked his party to vote with the GOP in the past, and even said fellow Democrats who refused to stand during Trump's State of the Union address Tuesday were acting "disrespectful."